 Assistant Secretary-General For Peacebuilding Support

-Judy Cheng-Hopkins was appointed Assistant Secretary-General for Peacebuilding Support (heading the PBSO) on 17 April 2009 by Secretary-General Ban Ki-moon.
+Oscar Fernandez-Taranco of Argentina was appointed Assistant Secretary-General for Peacebuilding Support on 2 September 2014 by Secretary-General Ban Ki-moon.

 Support to the Peacebuilding Commission